vkayy/vkinematics/README.md

 ## What is it?

-A 2D physics engine which visualises and deterministically resolves the collisions of thousands of rigid bodies using a custom-written Verlet integration library.
+A 2D physics engine which visualises and deterministically resolves the collisions of thousands of rigid bodies using a custom-written Verlet Integration library.

 ## How does it work?